 If you require specific advice on how overseas lenders assess income, then you can make an enquiry with us.
 As there are so many countries you could purchase a property in, there are simply too many variables and the possibilities are endless.
-By making an enquiry, our advisors are able to understand your situation and can better inform you of getting a mortgage overseas.
+By making an enquiry, our advisors are able to understand your situation and can better inform you further.

 Debt to income (DTI)

-UK mortgages are usually assessed on income/affordability, credit scores and loan to value (LTV).
-There are other variables, such as expenditures and unpaid loans/mortgages that lenders will also need to consider.
-Overseas lenders will generally make assessments using a similar model, however they’ll also make an assessment of debt to income (DTI).
+UK mortgages are assessed on income/affordability, credit scores and loan to value (LTV).
+There are other variables, such as outgoings and unpaid loans that lenders will also need to consider.
+Overseas lenders will generally make assessments using a similar model.
+Furthermore, they’ll also make an assessment of debt to income (DTI).

-Each country will have its own DTI percentage.
-For instance, Spain currently has a DTI ratio of 25-30% and will fluctuate depending on the LTV of your mortgage.
-This means that 25-30% of your net income must be enough to cover your current expenditures.
-This is in addition to the international mortgage you also want to take on.
+Each country has its own DTI percentage.
+For instance, Spain currently has a DTI ratio of 35-40% and will fluctuate depending on the LTV of your mortgage.
+This means that 35% of your net income must be enough to cover your current expenditures.
+This is in addition to the mortgage you also want to take on.